 The Partnership for Drug-Free Kids raises awareness of the culture of alcohol and drug abuse in the United States.
 Parents can learn how to talk to their children about alcohol, how to convince their child to stop drinking and how to support their child’s recovery.

 Alcoholism is a complicated disease, and it’s often misunderstood by people who haven’t spent time learning about it.
 A lot of incorrect information is promoted by people who mistake alcohol addiction for a moral problem.
-The following organizations are authoritative resources that provide accurate information about alcoholism and related mental health issues.
+The following organizations and agencies are authoritative resources that provide accurate information about alcoholism and related mental health issues.

 The American Society of Addiction Medicine is a professional group of more than 4,000 physicians and other professionals who practice addiction medicine.
 The group’s mission is to improve access to treatment, support research on addiction and educate the public about substance use disorders.